OWASP/wstg/document/4-Web_Application_Security_Testing/01-Information_Gathering/10-Map_Application_Architecture.md

 ## How to Test

 When testing from a black box perspective, it is important to try and build up a clear picture of how the application works, and which technologies and components are in place.
-In some cases it is it possible to test for specific components (such as a web application firewall), while others can be identified by inspecting the behaviour of the application.
+In some cases it is possible to test for specific components (such as a web application firewall), while others can be identified by inspecting the behaviour of the application.

 The sections below provide a high-level overview of common architectural components, along with details of how they can be identified.